harrixon/Canvas-Project/Canvas Functions.md

 ##### Quadratic Curve

-1st click on canvas to set starting point, 2nd click on canvas to set on point, mouse-down and drag to locate control point, mouse-up  to set control point and draw
+mouse-down on canvas to set starting point, drag, mouse-up to set end point, move mouse to locate control point with preview, click to set control point and draw

-###### update 16/03/2018
+###### update 20/03/2018